 H.C.
-Starck offers various grades of capacitor powders, crystallographic texture controlled plates, discs and shaped products for three dimensional sputter targets in purities ranging from 3N to 5N5.
+Starck Solutions offers various grades of capacitor powders, crystallographic texture controlled plates, discs and shaped products for three dimensional sputter targets in purities ranging from 3N to 5N5.

 In addition, we supply sputtering target plates for semiconductor, magnetic data storage, flat panel, LED and solar applications.
 H.C.
-Starck also provides tantalum and its alloys for a host of non-semiconductor applications in various forms: ingot, powder, rolled strip, welded tubing, alloy additive, bar, plate, sheet and rod.
+Starck Solutions also provides tantalum and its alloys for a host of non-semiconductor applications in various forms: ingot, powder, rolled strip, welded tubing, alloy additive, bar, plate, sheet and rod.

 The default specification is ASTM or AMS, but more detailed specifications can be provided on an application by application basis to ensure compliance to the customer’s exacting requirements.

 The primary impurity in tantalum is niobium, which occurs naturally with tantalum in the ore.
 H.C.
-Starck’s tantalum and tungsten supply chains have been declared free of “conflict minerals” following regular, independent third-party audits conducted by the Conflict Free Sourcing Initiative (CFSI), a joint effort by the Electronics Industry Citizenship Coalition (EICC) and the Global e-Sustainability Initiative (GeSI).
+Starck Solutions' tantalum and tungsten supply chains have been declared free of “conflict minerals” following regular, independent third-party audits conducted by the Conflict Free Sourcing Initiative (CFSI), a joint effort by the Electronics Industry Citizenship Coalition (EICC) and the Global e-Sustainability Initiative (GeSI).

 How important is the quality of tantalum used in semiconductor chips?
 How does H.C.
-Starck ensure that the tantalum they supply is of a high enough quality?
+Starck Solutions ensure that the tantalum they supply is of a high enough quality?

 As chip technology advances, the thickness of deposited layers gets thinner and thinner requiring improved metal sputtering uniformity and particle-free process consistency.

 Besides being EICC certified, a primary industry requirement is “ship-to-control” related to chemical consistency.
 H.C.
-Starck manages the input material chemistry from ore extraction through all the downstream operations in order to guarantee the chemical consistency of the cast ingot.
+Starck Solutions manages the input material chemistry from ore extraction through all the downstream operations in order to guarantee the chemical consistency of the cast ingot.